Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

+A complementary strategy is multi-sensory integration.
+Humans combine information from multiple modalities to obtain more reliable estimates of the environment, yielding redundancy and increased robustness~\cite{camponogara2021integration}.
+Evidence from grasping shows that adding a modality alongside vision can maintain accuracy and confidence at comparable levels~\cite{camponogara2021integration}.
+Supplementary guidance and explicit instruction can further facilitate understanding of environmental structure and speed the learning process~\cite{taylor2014explicit}.

-Drawing on these insights from human motor learning, VLA model post-training techniques for enhancing environmental perception are summarized by: Sec.~\ref{Sec:Affordance-Guided Learning} affordance-guided learning, Sec.~\ref{Sec:EEM} enhanced encoder for manipulation, and Sec.~\ref{Sec:ERM} enhanced representation for manipulation.
+Drawing on insights from human motor learning, following VLA post-training directions are considered: (i) affordance-guided learning (Sec.~\ref{Sec:Affordance-Guided Learning}), (ii) enhanced encoders for manipulation (Sec.~\ref{Sec:EEM}), and (iii) enhanced representations for manipulation (Sec.~\ref{Sec:ERM}).